Pinky-Chouriya/TASKS/README.md

-I have completed the tasks which was metioned in the file.
+I have completed the tasks which was mentioned in the file.